 Thank you to all friends and family/whānau for your continued understanding whilst we have COVID 19 pandemic restrictions in place.

-We are carefully expanding visitation procedures for Wellington in a controlled manner to maintain a safe environment for our at-risk patients.
-This means we will still need to control traffic in and out of our Wellington facility as people coming in and out of ABI services increases the risk of viral spread to all of our clients and staff.
+We are carefully expanding visiting procedures in a controlled manner to maintain a safe environment for our at-risk patients.
+This means we will still need to control traffic in and out of our facilities as people coming in and out of ABI services increases the risk of viral spread to all of our clients and staff.
+ABI does remain COVID-19 free and it is important we do everything to remain this way in order to protect all our clients and staff.

 ABI Wellington Intensive and Level 2